Petl Pay vs international bank transfers

 | Primary unit of work | Transfer | Project |

-| Approvals and audit trail | Usually outside the transfer | Designed to keep approvals and invoice context tied to settlement |
+| Approvals and audit trail | Outside the transfer | Tied to invoice and settlement |

-| Master invoices and collaboration | Not a banking concept | Supports collaborative invoicing and master client invoices |
+| Master invoices | Not a banking concept | Collaborative invoicing supported |

-| Splitting a client payment | Manual splitting and tracking | Allocation tracked inside the project workflow |
+| Splitting a client payment | Manual splitting and tracking | Allocation tracked inside the project |

-| Reconciliation | Often manual matching across tools | Project-level visibility to reduce reconciliation overhead |
+| Reconciliation | Manual matching across tools | Project-level visibility |

-Safety and compliance notes
+Safety and compliance

-- Identity checks: some routes require KYC or KYB depending on corridor and provider.
+- Identity checks.
+Some routes require KYC or KYB depending on corridor and provider

-- Route suitability: route choice depends on destination, currency, and compliance constraints.
+- Route suitability.
+Route choice depends on destination, currency, and compliance constraints

 What is the main difference between Petl Pay and an international bank transfer?